Pharmacist Tool

 1500 ÷ 40 = 37.5 days supply

-If priming loss is included in your process, the usable units may be lower and the calculated days supply may decrease slightly.
+If priming loss is included in your process, usable units may be slightly lower and the calculated days supply may decrease.

 Common Tresiba days supply mistakes